bonolobr/movie-watch_next-ai/README.md

 **Run container using Desktop**

-1. If don't already have Docker installed on your desktop, install Docker on your desktop.
+1. If you don't already have Docker installed on your desktop, install Docker on your desktop.

 2. Once installed, enter the following command in the terminal: